-An audit tool to evaluate the appropriateness of lumbar spine radiography requests for low back pain with reference to the 2009 NICE guidance on the management of persistent non-specific low back pain and sciatica in over 16s: assessment and management and 2017 Royal College of Radiologists’ referral guidance "iRefer".
+An audit tool to evaluate the appropriateness of lumbar spine radiography requests for low back pain with reference to the 2016 NICE guidance on Low back pain and sciatica in over 16s: assessment and management and 2017 Royal College of Radiologists’ referral guidance "iRefer".

-By reducing the number of lumbar radiographs performed inappropriately for non-specific low back pain patients can reach important points in the care pathway more rapidly also avoiding unnecessary radiation dose.
+By reducing the number of lumbar spine radiographs performed inappropriately for low back pain patients can reach important points in the care pathway more rapidly also avoiding unnecessary radiation dose.

 Assess local practice

-• The percentage/proportion of lumbar radiographs performed if the clinical details on the request form suggest a diagnosis of non-specific low back pain with or without sciatica from a non-specialist referral setting
+• The percentage/proportion of lumbar radiographs performed if the clinical details on the request form suggest a diagnosis of low back pain with or without sciatica from a non-specialist referral setting

 The request forms for lumbar radiographs undertaken are to be collected.
 The clinical details reviewed and evaluation made as to which of the following outcome groups the request be classified in:

 a) Low back pain with or without sciatica

 b) Low back pain; clinical details reviewed radiograph appropriate

 100 consecutive lumbar radiographs for low back pain.
 Data may be collected prospectively or retrospectively.
 The referral base examined can be primary care, secondary care or both depending on local requirements.